blazexnz/blazexnz.github.io/binary-memory-training/README.md

 - The app is dsigned to be simple, and easy to use with a focus on functionality

 ## Desktop version additional notes
-- The number of group feild defaults to 104 which lends itself to placing a PO (person-object) image in a memory palace with 26 locations
+- The number of group field defaults to 104 which lends itself to placing a PO (person-object) image in a memory palace with 26 locations

 ## Progeressive Web App (PWA) additional notes
 The PWA has been left separate so that we can experiement different development styling for mobile.